Description

 Making circles is so much fun.

-- Do a Shape Walk: Walk around the house or neighborhood looking for circles.
-Take a circle flashcard or poster with you to remind the child of the shape.
-(Shape Flashcards are available to print if needed.)
+- Shape Walk: Walk around your house or neighborhood looking for circles.
+Bring a circle flashcard or poster to remind the child of the shape.
+Gently holding the child's hand, trace the circle on the flashcard or poster, and then trace the circle on the objects you find.

 Throughout the curriculum, there is a focus on various "Information" ideas.
 For the first four weeks, the focus is on the child's first name.
 Teach the child to pronouncing her first name.
 Teach the child to look the other person in the eyes when introducing herself.

-While the attention span is very short for a toddler, it is still important to teach the child self-control and how to sit quietly for short periods.
-Teach the child to sit with "criss-cross" legs and hands resting in his/her lap.
-Discuss how there are times when a child listens while an adult speaks.
-Start with very short time intervals and gradually increase until the child is able to sit through the entire Bible lesson.
+While toddlers have a very short attention span, all children need to learn self-control and how to sit attentively for short periods of time.
+Teach the child to sit with “criss-cross” legs and hands in her lap.
+Discuss how there are times when a child listens while the adult talks.
+Start with very short time intervals and increase until the child is able to sit by herself through an entire Bible lesson.

 Begin each listening time with a saying, such as: